Gringo is an ethnic slur because white people don't get offended by it.

 These people are horrid in their wordsmithing.

-You, on the other hand, uh, you're one to admire because you're an idea person, and these people are just wordsmithing us to death.
+You, on the other hand, you're one to admire because you're an idea person, and these people are just wordsmithing us to death.

-Listening, especially with the senator in my own state right here in New York.
+And all these clips that you've been playing have just been making me sick listening, especially with the senator in my own state right here in New York.

 Which one?